hkarthik7/hkarthik7.github.io/_posts/2021/10/08/2021-10-08-PersonalVault.md

 description: Store the secrets locally using PersonalVault PowerShell module.
 ---

 Managing secrets can be a hassle and especially saving the logins in excel or sticky notes for quick and easy access is vulnerable.
-It can be exposed anytime without our knowledge.
+They can be exposed anytime without our knowledge.
 Won't it be good if we can have our own personal vault?
-A goto place to store all the credentials and access it whenever needed.
-Being a PowerShell lover the first thing that arouse in mind was to create a module to manage the secrets locally.
+A goto place to store all the credentials and access them whenever needed.
+Being a PowerShell lover the first thing that aroused in my mind was to create a module to manage the secrets locally.
 Thus, **PersonalVault** was created.

-**PersonalVault** is a PowerShell module to store our credentials **locally** that we use regularly.
+**PersonalVault** is a PowerShell module to store our credentials that we use regularly, **locally**.
 It could be anything, starting from bit locker login to bank credentials all the secrets can be encrypted and stored reliably in our system. **PersonalVault** uses PowerShell's inbuilt security mechanism and a 32 bit key to encrypt and store the credentials **locally**.
 We can add, update, get and delete the secrets once we've connected to the vault.
-We can export all our secrets and logins that we use for our day-to-day activities and save it to our vault on ease.
+We can export all our secrets and logins that we use for our day-to-day activities and save them to our vault at ease.

 ## Table Of Contents